Breakfast was a typical huge farm style meal. Not the best B&B though, breakfast is extra!

 We drove the old twisty road through the gorges, as I did so long ago, rather than the newer highway where cars speed along unaware of the deep forest beauty below.
 The dark brown tannin stained water flowing fast to the sea, past the tall old yellowwood trees hung with moss and vines.
 The forest perfume enveloped us as we drove the unmaintained road, past rock falls.
 I fear it will be closed one day, such a shame to lose an iconic road.

 David had booked our B&B in small Storms River town.
 I was surprised at the change to this once private logging and road camp.
 Almost every building is now devoted to tourism in some way.
 The 30 year old Andelomi B&B, operated by two families, is set in a pleasant garden of shrubs and trees.
 A row of good ensuites face the track on one side, and a lawn on the other.
 At one end is the kitchen/dining and reception.
 WiFi is only available near the office.
 As they no longer offer dinner, we walked round to the Bistro, who offer a decent menu.
-We sat outside initially as the place was full, but moved inside later as it became cold.
+We sat outside watching a red sunset initially as the place was full, but moved inside later as it became cold.